Prajakta456/Employee-Leave-Management-System/README.md

 * Login and View personal details
 * view number of days he can apply for leave
 * apply for leave
-* check the status of his leave
+* check the status of his/her leaves